 Not surprisingly, funding and access to these drugs can be a challenge for patients and their families.
 That’s why the federal government is currently consulting on the development of a national strategy.
 The goal is to improve drug access – and ensure a sustainable funding model, developed with evidence-based decision-making.

-This is an important issue for employers.
-Private health plans currently cover more than 13,000 Canadians with rare diseases.
+This is an important issue for plan sponsors.
+Private health plans like yours currently cover more than 13,000 Canadians with rare diseases.
 The total spend on rare disease drugs alone by Canadian private plans was approximately $650 million in 2020.1

-For more information, please contact your Sun Life Group Benefits representative.
+For Clients with more than 50 employees, please contact your Sun Life Group Benefits representative.

 1Based on data collected from CLHIA member companies.
 The list of drugs used is based on the Patented Medicine Prices Review Board’s list of rare disease drugs (2018) plus additional drugs that have launched since 2018.